Everything You Need to Know About Digital-to-Analog Converters

 Digital Audio Players are electronic devices capable of storing and playing high-resolution music or media files.
 Many digital formats, resolutions and encoding exist.
 Most DAPs can comfortably play most digital files.
 DAPs are designed to play high resolution or “lossless” digital files.

-What Makes a Good DAC?
+What Makes A Good DAC?

 There are a few things we’ll need to consider before we talk about what sets DACs apart from each other.